-Description 1 er string converison between PowerBuilder (Unicode) and the ibyte) is based on the current OS code page or an Oracle Applies to O90 Oracle9 i O10 Oracle 10 g Syntax StrByCharset='value' Parameter Description value Specifies whether string converison between PowerBuilder and the OCI client is based on the current OS code page or an Oracle character set.
-Values are: • 0 (Default) String conversion is based on the current OS code page. • 1 String conversion is based on the Oracle character set specified by the NLS_Charset database parameter.
+Description Specifies how to convert string data between PowerBuilder Unicode strings and multibyte strings on the client.
+Applies to 110 Informix O90 Oracle9 i O10 Oracle 10 g Syntax StrByCharset='va StrByCharset=' value ' Parameter Description value Specifies how to convert string data between PowerBuilder Unicode strings and multibyte strings on the client.
+Values are: • 0 String conversion is based on the current OS code page, or, for UTF-8 code sets on Informix, on the UTF-8 code set. • 1 For Informix, string conversion is based on the code set specified in the Client_Locale database parameter.
+For Oracle, string conversion is based on the Oracle character set specified in the NLS_Charset database parameter.
 Default value StrByCharset=0